olliecee/express-simple-routes/README.md

   </a>
 </p>

-> Simple Routes is for creating hassle free routes for your Express application with optional authentication.
+> Simple Routes makes it easy to import all your routes in any directory with optional authentication using Express.js

 This package has the following features:
 <ul>